nemanja-stanarevic/intro-to-rp/intro-to-rp.md

-`Future` allows for similar pattern with asynchronous code. `Future` is an object that expresses a result of asynchronous computation - a value that is not available yet but may be available in the future [1].
-This allows asynchronous version of `fetchUrl` to return a value of type `Future[String]` which is then used in synchronous-looking code, without worrying about whether the `String` value is actually available.
+`Future` allows for similar pattern with asynchronous code. `Future` is an object that expresses a result of asynchronous computation - a value that is not available yet but may be available in the future [^1].
+This allows asynchronous version of `fetchUrl` to return a value of type `Future[String]` which is then used in synchronous-looking code, without worrying about whether a `String` value is actually available.

 `Promise`s are utility objects that make it easier to construct `Future`s, like so: